Dwarf1er/try-hack-me-advent-of-cyber-3-writeup/README.md

 ## How To Use This Project

-A complete walkthrough is included for each of the tasks in the form of a README, relevant code will also be included if needed.
+A complete walkthrough is included for each of the days of the advent in the form of a README, relevant code will also be included if needed.

 ## Authors